 6. Chop scallions and peanuts, set aside.
 Slice limes.

 7. Place tofu, salted shrimp and drained radish, next to stove, and have metal spatula handy.
 Drain the noodles, keep in the same bowl, placing the sprouts in the bowl with them. ( After 20 minutes, the noodles will still be somewhat firm but flexible– they will soften up in the wok- be sure to soak the entire 20 minutes.)

 7. In a wok, heat oil on high heat until smoky.
 Swirl it around to coat sides.
 Add egg, and let it bubble and sizzle.

 8. Still on high heat, add the tofu, radish and dried shrimp, around and next to the egg, stirring everything but the egg.
 When the edges of the egg crisp, flip the egg over and break up into a few pieces with the metal spatula, then stir and flip everything together, stirring until the tofu starts to brown- about 1-2 minutes.

 9. Add the drained noodles and bean sprouts, and stir constantly, flipping the noodles continuously for 1 minute.

-10. Add the shrimp, peas, asparagus and the tamarind sauce into the wok, and keep stirring and flipping, until the shrimp are cooked thru, the noodles softened, and the liquid evaporated, about 3-4 minutes.
+10. Add the shrimp, peas, asparagus and the tamarind mixture into the wok, and keep stirring and flipping, until the shrimp are cooked thru, the noodles softened, and the liquid evaporated, about 3-4 minutes.
 Toss in the scallions and ½ the peanuts.
 Serve immediately, garnishing with lime wedges, fresh bean sprouts and chili flakes.

-Prep time: Cook time: Total time: Yield: 3-4
+Prep time: Cook time: Total time: Yield:3-4